surjsingh/surjsingh.github.io/content/posts/book-atomichabits.md

 Habit is a behaviour that's repeated enough times to be automatic.

 feedback loop:

-Cue: initiates a behaviour or trigger a craving
+- Cue: initiates a behaviour or trigger a craving
-Craving: motivates the response
+- Craving: motivates the response
-Response: provides the reward
+- Response: provides the reward
-Reward: satisfies the craving
+- Reward: satisfies the craving

 This is endless habit loop and failure to satisfy any step will not result in habit

-Key to How to follow above for habits and do the opposite for getting rid of bad ones
+The Key to how to follow above for habits and do the opposite for getting rid of bad ones are:

-Cue: how to make it obvious | invisible
+- Cue: how to make it | obvious | invisible
-Craving: how to make it attractive | unattractive
+- Craving: how to make it | attractive | unattractive
-Response: how to make it easy |difficult
+- Response: how to make it | easy |difficult
-Reward: how to make it satisfying | unsatisfying
+- Reward: how to make it | satisfying | unsatisfying

 ### MAKE IT OBVIOUS